hawkinsw/CPPTimes/arrays-and-vectors.md

 We can read that like:

-"`days_per_month` is an array of 12 `int`s."
+> "`days_per_month` is an array of 12 `int`s."

-In our declarations/definitions, how come there is only a single type for an array?
+In our declarations/definitions, how come there is only a single type?
 I mean, there are multiple elements, right?
 And Will, you _just said_ that elements in an array act like variables and every variable has a type!
 Shouldn't we have to specify the type of every element in the array?
 Yes, and we are, whether you realize it or not!
 Remember what we said above:

 > Formally, an _array_ is a data structure that holds a fixed number of values, **_each of which is the same type_**.